 If you follow my Instagram, you saw my absolutely fantastic trip with Siete Foods to Austin last weekend.
 My heart (and tummy) is still so full from my time there with their team, or should I say family.
 What an incredible company run by some *really* incredible humans.

-I’ll get to the food in a second, it’s important I know… but what is more important is that I tell really quick about the folks over at Siete Foods.
+I’ll get to the food in a second, it’s important I know… but what is more important is that I tell you really quickly about the folks over at Siete Foods.
 Let me just say that when we left, I told my husband that I think I should just quit my blog, move to Austin, and get a job at Siete.
 Why?
 Because I’ve never met a group of humans with bigger hearts that work so hard to not only deliver delicious food using real, clean ingredients, but to also create a community that is built on the premise of love and family.

-As a Texas girl who loves chips, salsa, and all things Mexican food related… Siete was one of those brands that came about and just blew my freaking mind.
+As a Texas girl who loves chips, salsa, and all things Mexican food-related… Siete was one of those brands that came about and just blew my freaking mind.
 Their products have become staples in my home and over the years, Siete Foods and I have developed a strong bond based on our like-minded approach to clean eating, our Texas roots, and just mutual respect in general.
 As a token of appreciation, they invited my family to Austin to enjoy the weekend with their family.
 We had the most wonderful time enjoying delicious food in Austin with the most wonderful company we could ask for.
 Again, my heart is full.

-Okay– now to this recipe.
+Okay, now to this recipe.
 I’m getting there I pinky promise.

-Andres told me that he made his enchiladas using the Siete Foods Cashew Queso as one of the main ingredients and I knew the first thing that needed to happen when I got home was a re-make in my own kitchen.
+Andres told me that he made his enchiladas using the Siete Foods Cashew Queso as one of the main ingredients and I knew the first thing that needed to happen when I got home was a Paleo Enchiladas Suizas re-make in my own kitchen.
 These chicken enchiladas are merely just an ingredient meal, where good quality store-bought products do all the talking.
 You’ll see that it’s essentially a combination of grain-free tortillas + rotisserie chicken + salsa verde + cashew queso.
 And it all comes together beautifully.
 I just know you’ll love these and they are the perfect easy weeknight delight.